bcit-ltc/infrastructure-documentation/docs/0_for-developers/index.md

 # Development Overview

-The LTC's infrastructure is designed to make it easy to adopt a modern, automated, development workflow:
+The LTC's infrastructure makes it easy to adopt a modern, automated, development workflow:

 - [x] local development using `docker compose`
 - [x] centralized version control, image registries, and automated deployment using [GitLab](https://gitlab.com)